Data Protection Statement

 The legal basis for data processing is your consent according to Article 6(1)(a) GDPR.

-You can revoke your consent at any time with effect for the future by deactivating the Google conversion tracking cookie via your internet browser under user settings or by changing the preferences in our Cookie settings.
+You can revoke your consent to this at any time with future effect by adjusting your preferences in our Cookie settings.

 We use dynamic content from external sources to optimise the presentation of our website and what it offers.
 When you visit the website, a request is automatically made via an interface to the server of the relevant content provider, and specific log data (such as the users’ IP address) is transferred.
 The dynamic content is then transmitted to our website and displayed there.

 We use external content in connection with the following functionalities: